 House and Senate Floor Schedules

-The House of Representatives and Senate are both scheduled to be in session and voting this week.
-A full list of votes can be found on the respective websites for the House of Representatives and the Senate as they are released.
+When the House of Representatives and Senate return to Washington, a full list of votes will be found on the respective websites for the House of Representatives and the Senate

 Note: Links to external sites are provided for informational purposes and not meant to convey an endorsement of the Universities of Wisconsin.